• Skip to primary navigation

 The Ingredients

 • Medjool dates- Ensure that the dates are pitted.
-Prior to making these bars, soak the dates in hot water for at least 10 minutes to soften them.
-You can substitute with regular dates or even raisins- you will need ⅓ cup packed and you should soak them as well.
+You can substitute with regular dates or raisins- you will need ⅓ cup packed.

 • Vanilla Extract